On the geography and botany of knot Floer homology: Introduction

 \begin{thm} Suppose $K\subset Y$ is a knot with irreducible complement for which Suppose further that generators of these groups are non-trivial in $H_*(\HFKa(Y,K),\partial_K)$.
 Then $(Y,K)\simeq (\#^{2g}S^1\times S^2, B)$, where $B$ is the unique fibered knot of genus $g=\mathrm{\bf top}$ with monodromy isotopic to the identity, rel boundary. \end{thm} This should be compared with a similar characterization theorem for $B$ due to Ni \cite[Theorem 1.3]{NiSimple}, which says that there are exactly $g$ distinct knots in $\#^{2g}S^1\times S^2$ having Floer homology with rank equal to that of $B$.
 By appealing to a construction of \os, Theorem \ref{thm:identity} implies that knot Floer homology detects links with trivial monodromy.

 \begin{cor} Suppose $L\subset Y$ is a fibered link whose monodromy is isotopic to the identity, rel boundary.
 Then $L$ is detected by its knot Floer homology, $(\HFKa(Y,L),\partial_L)$. \end{cor}

 As a consequence we obtain a new algorithm for determining whether mapping classes are trivial, yielding a different proof of the following well-known result (c.f.
-Baldwin-Grigsby \cite{BG2012} for a similar application to braid groups, and Clarkson \cite[Theorem 1]{Clarkson}):
+Baldwin-Grigsby \cite{BG2012} for a similar application to braid groups, and Clarkson \cite[Theorem 1]{Clarkson}.
+We thank Eli Grigsby for suggesting this to us.

 \begin{cor}[See {\cite[Theorem 4.2]{FM2012}}, or \cite{Mosher}] The mapping class group of an orientable surface with non-empty boundary has solvable word problem. \end{cor}